arekchrobot/Buginator/README.md

 6. Weekly statistics about errors frequency

 ## Usage
 Currently working working version is **1.0.0**.
-The 2.0.0-SNAPSHOT is currently under development and some features may not work (front-end is currently not working).
+The 2.0.0-SNAPSHOT is currently under development and some features may not work.

 ## Prerequisites